This post may contain affiliate links. Please see my disclosure policy for more details.

 If you prefer to join an organised tour to the Royal National Park, you can book a Full-Day Coastal Hiking Adventure which includes the Figure 8 Pools and secluded beaches.

-Lying north of Sydney, visible from Palm Beach across Broken Bay, the southern end of the NSW Central Coast is close enough for an easy day trip from the city.
+Lying north of Sydney, just across Broken Bay, lies the scenic southern end of the NSW Central Coast.

-Visit the busier, tropical-looking seaside suburbs such as Umina Beach and Ettalong Beach; laze on the more isolated Pearl Beach and Patonga Beach; or drive to Bouddi National Park for a choice of coastal walks.
+Visit the tropical-looking Umina Beach and Ettalong Beach; laze on isolated Pearl Beach or Patonga Beach; or drive to Bouddi National Park for a choice of coastal walks.